Your controller code here

 Calling ignore!

-report.ignore! if foo == 'bar'
+event.ignore! if foo == 'bar'

-report.ignore! if report.meta_data[:sidekiq][:retry_count] < 2
+event.ignore! if event.metadata[:sidekiq][:retry_count] < 2

 remove_tab

-Removes a tab completely from the error report
+Removes a tab completely from the event.

 severity